-- 11.1 In-House Funds investments will be made with reference to the core balance and cashflow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months). - 11.2 Investment Treasury Indicator and Limit total principal funds invested for greater than one year.
+- 11.1.
+In-House Funds investments will be made with reference to the core balance and cashflow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months). - 11.2.
+Investment Treasury Indicator and Limit total principal funds invested for greater than one year.
 These limits are set with regard to the Council's liquidity requirements and to reduce the need for early sale of an investment, and are based on the availability of funds after each year-end.

-Treasury Indicator & Limit 2019/20 2020/21 2021/22 2022/23 Maximum Principal Sums invested for greater than one year (excluding property investment and loans to Council subsidiaries). £10m £10m £10m £10m
+Treasury Indicator & Limit 2020/21 2021/22 2022/23 2023/24 Maximum Principal Sums invested for greater than one year (excluding property investment and loans to Council subsidiaries). £10m £10m £10m £10m

-12 Investment Risk & Security Benchmarking
+12. Investment Risk & Security Benchmarking

-- 12.1 These benchmarks are simple guides to maximum risk and so may be breached from time to time, depending on movements in interest rates and counterparty criteria.
+12.1.
+These benchmarks are simple guides to maximum risk and so may be breached from time to time, depending on movements in interest rates and counterparty criteria.
 The purpose of the benchmarks is that officers will monitor the current and trend position and amend the operational strategy to manage risk as conditions change.
-Any breach of the benchmarks will be reported, with supporting reasons in the Mid-Year or Annual Report. - 12.2 In line with the Treasury Management Strategy, the Council has managed to invest with those institutions who offered the best rate and the investment portfolio is above the overall benchmark during the year to date.
+Any breach of the benchmarks will be reported, with supporting reasons in the Mid-Year or Annual Report.
+The benchmarks are as follows:

-Security
+Security:

-12.3 Security of the investments is measured by credit ratings, which is supplied by the three main credit rating agencies (Fitch, Moodys and Standard & Poors).
+Security of the investments is measured by credit ratings, which is supplied by the three main credit rating agencies (Fitch, Moodys and Standard & Poors).
 Where investments are made to Council subsidiaries (non-listed), the security is measured through a business case with independent viability assessment.

-Liquidity
+Liquidity:

-- 12.4 The Council set liquidity facilities/benchmarks to maintain: - Authorised bank overdraft nil. - Liquid short term deposits of at least £0.5m available with a week's notice. - 12.5 The Council has the benefit of instant access to its funds on the general account with Lloyds.
+The Council set liquidity facilities/benchmarks to maintain:

+- Authorised bank overdraft nil. - Liquid short term deposits of at least £0.5m available with a week's notice.

-Yield
+The Council has the benefit of instant access to its funds on the general account with Lloyds.

+Yield: